fluent/fluent-operator/docs/plugins/fluentd/input/http.md

 # Http

-Http defines the in_http Input plugin listens to a TCP socket to receive the event stream
+Http defines the in_http Input plugin that listens to a TCP socket to receive the event stream.

 | Field | Description | Scheme |